libdriver/sps30/README.md

 ### Install

 Reference /interface IIC,UART platform independent template and finish your platform IIC,UART driver.

-Add /src, /interface and /example to your project.
+Add the /src directory, the interface driver for your platform, and your own drivers to your project, if you want to use the default example drivers, add the /example directory to your project.

 ### Usage